 While shooting videos for our clients in Melbourne, we get to experience a lot of amazing places and events in this vibrant city.
-Whether it’s great music & arts festivals, creative exhibitions, spectacular shows or action-packed sports events, the events calendar of Melbourne is always fully loaded.
-To share our passion for this incredible city, we put together some of our favorite events for you.
+Whether it’s great music and arts festivals, creative exhibitions, spectacular shows or action-packed sports events, the events calendar of Melbourne is always fully loaded.
+To share our passion for this incredible city, we put together some of our favourite events for you.

 SUGAR MOUNTAIN FESTIVAL

 This annual summit of music and arts is bringing together the best talents in contemporary music, visual arts and new media from Melbourne and beyond.
 Sugar Mountain is a melting pot of creativity, ready to be absorbed and celebrated.
 Set up in a cheerful and interactive environment, festival-goers will be able to immerse themselves in unique performances and make connections that will last much longer than the event itself.

 In 2018, Sugar Mountain is happening once again at Victoria College of Arts.
 But as it’s growing by the year, it sprawls out to the adjacent Australian Centre for Contemporary Art (ACCA) and Melbourne Arts Precinct for the very first time.

 Indoor venues include the Grant Street Theatre, Margaret Lawrence Gallery, and Malthouse Theatre.
 For the first time ever, SM will expand into the Australian Centre for Contemporary Art (ACCA) footprint, and take over Grant Street (the area between).
 Plenty of green and new places to discover.

 THE SUGAR MOUNTAIN LINE-UP 2018

 Sugar Mountain 2018 unites a diverse, experimental music crowd, with big international acts playing alongside Australian favourites.
 Apart from sounds, the festival is also putting the spotlight on a range of incredible visual artists and performance artists.